SringayKeno/CreditRiskAnalysis1/README.md

 * The balanced accuracy score is 0.637
 * Precision score - Precision score for high risk (0.01) and low risk 1.00
-* Recall score - Recall score for high risk (0.60) and low risk 0.68
+* Recall score - Recall score for high risk (0.61) and low risk 0.45

+below the results for the undersampling

 <img width="475" alt="3Undersampling" src="https://user-images.githubusercontent.com/102890151/180676797-d1c938af-5eea-4540-95e1-a30d62ff02be.png">